Feral child: Other cases

-Alleged cases of feral children
+Alleged cases

 Ancient reports

 The historian Herodotus wrote that Egyptian pharaoh Psammetichus I (Psamtik) sought to discover the origin of language, and prove Egypt was the oldest people on Earth by conducting an experiment with two children.
 Allegedly, he gave two newborn babies to a shepherd, with the instructions that no one should speak to them, but that the shepherd should feed and care for them while listening to determine their first words.
 The hypothesis was that the first word would be uttered in the root language of all people.
 When both of the children cried βεκος (bekos) with outstretched arms, the shepherd concluded that the word was Phrygian because that was the sound of the Phrygian word for bread.
 Thus, they concluded that the Phrygians were an older people than the Egyptians.